-7.1 Whenever a signatory has reason to believe that any subsidy, referred to in Article 3, granted or maintained by another signatory results in injury to its domestic industry, nullification or impairment or serious prejudice to its trade and production interests, such signatory may request consultations with such other signatory.

-7.2 A request for consultations under paragraph 1 above shall include a statement of available evidence with regard to (a) the existence and the nature of the subsidy in question and (b) the injury caused to the domestic industry, or the nullification or impairment, or serious prejudice caused to the interests of the signatory requesting consultations.

-7.3 Upon request for consultations under paragraph 1 above the signatory believed to be granting or maintain the subsidy practice in question shall enter into such consultations as quickly as possible.
-The purpose of the consultations shall be to clarify the facts of the situation and to arrive at a mutually acceptable solution.

-7.4 If a mutually acceptable solution has not been reached within sixty days of the request for consultations, any signatory party to such consultations may refer the matter to the Committee.

-7.5 The Committee shall, upon request, review the matter referred to it and shall present its conclusions within 120 days.

-7.6 In any case in which it is determined by the Committee that any subsidy has resulted in adverse effects to the interests of another signatory within the meaning of Article 5 of this Agreement, the signatory granting or maintaining such a subsidy shall take appropriate steps to remove such adverse effects or shall withdraw the subsidy.
-If no such steps are taken within the period of [X] months, and in the absence of agreement on compensation, the Committee shall authorize the affected signatory to take countermeasures, commensurate with the degree and nature of adverse effects determined to exist.
+- 7.1 Whenever a signatory has reason to believe that any subsidy, referred to in Article 1, granted or maintained by another signatory results in injury to its domestic industry, nullification or impairment or serious prejudice to the trade and production interests, such signatory may request consultations with such other signatory. - 7.2 A request for consultations under paragraph 1 above shall include a statement of available evidence with regard to (a) the existence and the nature of the subsidy in question and (b) the injury caused to the domestic industry, or the nullification or impairment, or serious prejudice caused to the interests of the signatory requesting consultations. - 7.3 Upon request for consultations under paragraph 1 above the signatory believed to be granting or maintaining the subsidy practice in question shall enter into such consultations as quickly as possible.
+The purpose of the consultations shall be to clarify the facts of the situation and to arrive at a mutually acceptable solution. - 7.4 If a mutually acceptable solution has not been reached within sixty days of the request for consultations, any signatory party to such consultations may refer the matter to the Committee. - 7.5 The Committee shall, upon request, review the matter referred to it and shall present its conclusions within 120 days. - 7.6 In any case in which it is determined by the Committee that any subsidy has resulted in adverse effects to the interests of another signatory within the meaning of Article 5 of this Agreement, the signatory granting or maintaining such a subsidy shall take appropriate steps to remove such adverse effects or shall withdraw the subsidy.
+If no such steps are taken within a period of [6] months, and in the absence of agreement on compensation, the Committee shall authorize the affected signatory to take countermeasures, commensurate with the degree and nature of adverse effects determined to exist.

+13 In the event that the request relates to a subsidy deemed to result in serious prejudice in terms of Article 6.1 above, the available evidence of serious prejudice may be limited to the available evidence as to whether the conditions of Article 6.1 have been met or not.

-PART III: NON-ACTIONABLE SUBSIDIES
+PART IV: NON-ACTIONABLE SUBSIDIES